Types Of Bone Grafts

 - Allogenic Bone Graft – An allogenic graft uses bone material from a donor.
 The bone is not living.
-Dr. Sammy uses allogenic grafts to fill the void left behind by bone loss.
+Dr. Noumbissi uses allogenic grafts to fill the void left behind by bone loss.
 Your bone will grow around it.

 - Xenogenic Bone Graft – A xenogenic graft uses bone material from another species.
 First, they process the bone material at extremely high temperatures, which reduces the risk of infection and rejection.

 - Synthetic Materials – In some cases, we may use a synthetic bone graft material to fill the spaces created by resorption.
 Demineralized bone matrix and bone morphogenic proteins are a few different types of synthetic graft material

 Before receiving a bone graft, we start with a personalized consultation.
 Next, Dr. Sammy Noumbissi will examine your mouth and take digital images.
 These images allow us to see the exact condition of your jaw and enable us to create an effective treatment plan.